 Our metric sums mortgage delinquencies and unemployment to show which states are enduring the most extreme slowdowns during the pandemic.
-Michigan, New Jersey and Rhode Island also struggled with the one-two punch of soaring delinquencies and mass layoffs in May.
+Mississippi and Massachusetts rounded out the top five.

 “States experiencing high unemployment will see mortgage delinquencies surge if unemployment remains elevated as forbearance periods expire,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “This year may see the worst for unemployment, but 2021 will likely bring the worst for mortgage delinquencies and defaults.”

-Some states — especially those in the upper Great Plains — have weathered the coronavirus storm well so far.
-Nebraska had the best showing in the Housing Hardship Index, and Idaho also was performing well.
-Neither state’s unemployment rate had cracked double digits in May, when the national jobless rate reached 13.3 percent.
+Some states — especially those in the Rockies and upper Great Plains — have weathered the coronavirus storm well so far.
+Idaho had the best showing in the Housing Hardship Index for June.

 The 5 hardest-hit states from coronavirus